dotnet/runtime/src/tests/tracing/eventpipe/dynamicallocationsampling/manual/README.md

 This folder contains code that samples with AllocationTick and AllocationSampled + upscale the size/count.
-200000 instances of each custom type (once from the smaller to the larger and once from the larger to the smaller).
+A first case allocates 200000 instances of each custom type (once from the smaller to the larger and once from the larger to the smaller).
 The resulting assembly is then run by corerun via VS with the right properties.
 It stops to let you copy the process ID to pass to the _DynamicAllocationSampling_ events listener program to obtain the following kind of result:

  ```
  Tag  SCount  TCount       SSize       TSize  UnitSize  UpscaledSize  UpscaledCount  Name